• Customer Service

 Share School

-Share School covers everything a beginner in the share market needs to know about shares, funds and share savings accounts.
-Join us – completely free of charge.
+The Investment course covers everything a beginner in the share market needs to know about shares, funds and share savings accounts.
+Join us – completely free.

 Shares and the stock exchange from A to Z

-We have compiled frequently asked questions about shares and the stock exchange on a dedicated page.
+We have gathered common questions about shares and the stock exchange on a dedicated page.
 Here you will also find demo videos that explain step by step how to trade.

 Terminology explained - shares and analysis

-In our calculation of rate of return, we base the entry and exit prices on the opening prices on Monday morning.
-The portfolio is equally weighted and the weekly rate of return therefore reflects an overall average of the price development for all the shares throughout the week.
+In our calculation of rate of return, we base the entry and exit rates on the opening prices on Monday morning.
+The portfolio is equally weighted, and the week's rate of return therefore reflects an overall average of the price development for all shares throughout the week.
 For companies on the OBX index, we use the average price up to 10:00 on Monday, whilst for other shares we use the average up to 12:00.
 The return for OSEBX is calculated from the price at 10:00 on Monday.

-Investing in shares involves high risk.Future rate of return depends on market developments, investor skill, risk, and costs associated with purchase, maintenance and sale.
-Returns may be negative.
+Investing in shares involves high risk.Future rate of return depends on market developments, the investor's skill, risk, as well as costs associated with purchase, maintenance and sale.
+The return may be negative.

 Important information